Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 Alternatively, when the expected cost-to-go functions are assumed to be Lipschitz continuous,~\cite{ahmed2020stochastic} propose nonlinear cuts to exactly approximate the nonconvex expected cost-to-go functions via the augmented Lagrangian method.
 More recently,~\cite{zhang2019stochastic} propose and study a unified theoretical framework for general multistage nonconvex stochastic mixed integer nonlinear programming problems where the expected cost-to-go functions are not necessarily Lipschitz continuous.
 Specifically, they propose regularized expected cost-to-go functions that can be exactly approximated by the generalized conjugacy cuts, generalizing the results of~\cite{ahmed2020stochastic}.
 However, despite these theoretical convergence properties, the nonlinear cut generation from augmented Lagrangian and the implementation of a variant of the nested Benders decomposition algorithm that incorporates these cuts can be computationally challenging.

-More recently,~\cite{fullner2022non} extend the ideas of binarization procedure in~\cite{zou2019stochastic} and the regularization procedure in~\cite{zhang2019stochastic} to develop the so-called nonconvex nested Benders decomposition algorithm for generic multi-stage mixed integer nonconvex nonlinear program.
+\cite{fullner2022non} extend the ideas of binarization procedure in~\cite{zou2019stochastic} and the regularization procedure in~\cite{zhang2019stochastic} to develop the so-called nonconvex nested Benders decomposition algorithm for generic multi-stage mixed integer nonconvex nonlinear program.
 Despite its generality and successful implementation in \emph{deterministic} multi-stage MINLP problems, it is unclear, to the best of our knowledge, whether or not applying this approach to MSILPs with a large-scale scenario tree is computationally feasible.

 In sum, all the works mentioned above aim to directly address the nonconvex (and sometimes non-Lipschitz) expected cost-to-go functions defined at each node of the scenario tree by developing exact lower-bounding techniques.
-In contrast, we circumvent the challenge of approximating the nonconvex expected cost-to-go functions by relocating all integer state variables (defined in the node subproblems) to the first stage (defined in the root node), so that the resulting cost-to-go functions defined at non-root nodes are convex and can be approximated (exactly) by a decomposition scheme (e.g., nested Benders or SDDP).
-We next discuss our proposed reformulation in detail.
+In contrast, we circumvent the challenge of approximating the nonconvex expected cost-to-go functions by relocating all integer state variables (defined in the node subproblems) to the first stage (defined in the root node), so that the resulting cost-to-go functions defined at non-root nodes are convex and can be approximated (exactly) by a decomposition scheme (e.g., nested Benders or SDDP). \Song{To the best of our knowledge, our paper is one of the first that presents the performance of \Merve{stage-wise decomposition based} algorithms for MSILPs with both integer and continuous state variables.
+In addition, we showcase the performance of the proposed heuristic decision policies via decision rules, \Merve{2SLDRs}, as well as the lower bounding technique constructed based on \Merve{our} exact algorithm.} We next discuss \Merve{the} proposed reformulation in detail.